ronstorm/tca-kit/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-We also have a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors are expected to follow.
+Please open an issue or submit a pull request on [GitHub](https://github.com/ronstorm/tca-kit).

 ## Author